 PRO TIPIf planning skills are a major aspect of the job you’re applying to, focus your whole resume on them.
 Try to show throughout different sections how you’re a good fit.
 And highlight what your planning skills allowed you to achieve during your career.

-How to demonstrate Planning skills on your resume
+How do I list Planning skills on my resume

 - Participated in planning and evaluation meetings to identify problems and propose business solutions